d-moos/MLJourney/lesson_08_policy_gradients.md

                        clip(r_t(θ), 1 − ε, 1 + ε) · A_t ) ]
 ```

-Effect:

-- When the policy change is **small** (ratio near 1), the objective behaves like a
+The **effect** of this objective is that when the policy change is
+**small** (the ratio is near 1), the objective behaves like a standard
-  standard policy gradient.
-- When the change would make `r_t` go outside `[1−ε, 1+ε]`, we **clip** it so that the
+policy gradient using advantages.
+But when the change would make `r_t`
+leave the interval `[1−ε, 1+ε]`, we **clip** it so that the improvement is
-  improvement is limited.
-This prevents enormous destructive updates.
+limited.
+This prevents extremely large, potentially destructive updates.

-Empirically, PPO is:

-- Much more **stable** than vanilla policy gradient
+Empirically, PPO tends to be much more **stable** than vanilla policy
-- Easier to implement than TRPO (no second‑order optimization)
+gradient methods, while still being relatively easy to implement (unlike
+TRPO, it does not require expensive second‑order optimization).
+As a
-- A very strong default for many continuous control and game tasks
+result, PPO has become a very strong default choice for many continuous
+control and game‑playing tasks.

 ## 💻 Practical Implementation